 When members share an item with a group created with the item update capability enabled, they remain the owner of the item.
 Other group members can update the item.
 Updates to an item include changes to the item details and updates to the content.
 For example, they can add layers to a map and save the map with the updated content.

 At this time, the item update capability is intended for use with item details and the contents of maps, configurable apps, and scenes.
 Currently, most ArcGIS apps do not support the item update capability.
-To find out whether this capability is supported in a specific ArcGIS app, refer to the app documentation.
+To determine whether this capability is supported in a specific ArcGIS app, refer to the app documentation.

 Create a group